morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 ## What is Elm?

-Elm is primarily a programming language, but it also comes with some very nice tools for building web applications.
+Elm is primarily a programming language, but it also comes with some very nice tools for building web applications, meaning it can be used essentially as a front-end web framework.

 ### Elm is a programming language